soneyahossain/hcc-gap-recommender/README.md

 # Artifact: Measuring and Mitigating Gaps in Structural Testing

 This repository contains the artifact for testing the host checked coverage (hcc), coverage gap, and the recommender for closing that gap.
-It is implemented primarily on Java and includes all data, codes, and scripts required for replicating the studies in the paper "Measuring and Mitigating Gaps in Structural Testing".
+It is implemented primarily in Java and includes all data, codes, and scripts required for replicating the studies in the paper "Measuring and Mitigating Gaps in Structural Testing".

 ## Introduction